Mehdibaseri/Mahdibasri/README.md

-- 👋 Hi, I’m @Mahdibasri
+- 👋 Hi, I’m @MEhdibasri
 - 👀 I’m interested in Arduino and python
 - 🌱 I’m currently learning Arduino and python
 - 💞️ I’m looking to collaborate on new things